artifex404/local-bedrock/README.md

 The items still having the old domain are: `wp_posts` sample posts **guid**, and `wp_options` **siteurl** and **home** variables.

-It is not crucial to change the siteurl and home variables values in the dadabase, and the **.env** configuration files override them.
+It is not crucial to change the siteurl and home variables values in the database, since the **.env** configuration file override them.

 However, if you want to clean up the old domain name: